Sayulita Nayarit, Mexico Travel Guide

 Stay hydrated throughout the day by bringing plenty of water.

-Some local tour operators have offices in town or on the beach where it's possible to book in person.
+Some local tour operators have offices in town or on the beach a place you can book in person.

 During high season, booking popular tours in advance is important.
-In the quiet season, more flexibility for last-minute bookings exists.
+In low season, more flexibility for last-short-notice bookings exists.

 When exploring less populated hillside areas or paths to remote beaches after dark, it is not recommended to go on foot alone.
 Stick to main roads or use a taxi/golf cart for safety.

-For the best experience at the Hidden Beach, try to go on the first tour of the day to avoid crowds.
+For the best experience at the Hidden Beach, try to go on the first an excursion of the day to avoid crowds.